 Cebada Rooftop

-Rooftop dining and Coral Gables doesn’t typically go hand-in-hand, but Cebada Rooftop is looking to change that with its breezy rooftop dining options.
-Sip on cheekily named cocktails while dining on a wide selection of raw bar dishes, including $2 oysters at happy hour, and shareable dishes like lobster rolls, bone marrow, crispy corn ribs, and sausage rolls housed in medianoche buns and topped with caviar.
+Coral Gables and rooftop dining may not seem like a natural pairing, but Cebada Rooftop aims to transform that perception with its airy rooftop experience.
+Enjoy cleverly named cocktails as you feast on an extensive array of raw bar offerings, featuring $2 oysters during happy hour and shareable plates such as bone marrow, crispy corn ribs, and sausage rolls in medianoche buns topped with caviar.

 Bellini